zachramsey/pymetheus/README.md

+***This package is in early development and subject to breaking changes!***

+Currently, the project is in closed-development to elaborate upon testing, documentation, and design principles.
+Ultimately, the repository will be opened to public contribution once the groundwork is set.
+Until then, public feedback and suggestions are very much welcomed and appreciated!

+---

-# Metheus
+# Pymetheus

 ***Ignite Deep Reinforcement Learning with PyTorch***

-Metheus is a package designed to accelerate research, development, and deployment of deep reinforcement learning (DRL) pipelines.
+Pymetheus is a package designed to accelerate research, development, and deployment of deep reinforcement learning (DRL) pipelines.
 The primary objective of this project is to seemlessly extend the deep learning capabilities of PyTorch into the reinforcement learning setting without compromising usability.

----

-### Structure

-Metheus is a collection of standardized modules, most of which include at least three files: `__init__.py`, `base.py`, and `README.md`.
-The former and latter are standard to treat the directory as a module and provide documentation. `base.py` provides the abstract base class from which all remaining files in the module are derived.

-***Note**: `base.py` is omitted from `mixins` and `utils` due to their heterogeneous implementations.*

-Following from the standard reinforcement learning schema, Metheus is built around the cyclical exchange between an agent and its environment.
-An environment is composed of four

-See [prometheus/README.md](prometheus/README.md) for further details.

 ---